 What happens next?

-Achieving RSPCA Approved certification is an ongoing commitment, with RSPCA Approved farms assessed regularly to make sure producers are continuing to meet the requirements.
+Achieving RSPCA Approved certification is an ongoing commitment, with regular assessments from specially trained RSPCA Assessors, to make sure producers are continuing to meet the requirements.
 Assessments are crucial to the success of participants as they provide accountability and help mitigate issues before they develop.

 A worthy commitment